openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

 .. note::
    Another special exam feature, proctoring, is available for courses on the edx.org website.
-The proctoring feature is not supported for Open edX installations at this time.
+The proctoring feature can be enabled in Open edX, but it is not supported for the Dogwood release.
+This feature requires additional configuration and the services of a third-party proctoring vendor such as Software Secure to be used effectively.

 .. _Otto Ecommerce Service: